MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

     -   Office Groups controlling application access using [Azure AD Connect](http://robsgroupsblog.com/blog/how-to-write-back-an-office-group-in-azure-active-directory-to-a-mail-enabled-security-group-in-an-on-premises-active-directory)

--   You have already set up Application Proxy connectors and connector groups
+-   You have already set up Application Proxy connectors and connector groups, if not you can visit [here](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-application-proxy-enable#install-and-register-a-connector) to install and configure

 -   Published one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Azure AD App Proxy